openface/festorbot/README.md

 ## CFTools DayZ Player Counting Discord Bot

 Since CDPCDB is a terrible name for a project, we'll just call it *festor*.
-Fester is a stupid simple node-based discord bot that integrates in with CFTools Cloud to retrieve DayZ game server statistics.
+The FesterBot is a stupid-simple node-based discord bot that integrates in with CFTools Cloud to retrieve DayZ game server statistics and updates your discord channel names to reflect the current player counts.

-It then renames specific channels based on the player counts/slots for DayZ servers.
-It does this by naming the voice channels within your Discord server.
-(Eg. `HotShitWorld: 0/50`)
+Eg. "HotGarbage: 0/60"

 #### Discord